 - Happens twice to the same guy in Constantine.
 When the half-demon Balthazar is sprayed with holy water, the left side of his face is eaten away but his left eye is O.K.
 Later on, after Constantine blows his face off his body with dragon fire, his right eye is still in perfect condition.

-- Partial aversion: Darth Vader.
+- Star Wars: Darth Vader is a Downplayed example.
 Lord Vader's eyes still function, but his corneas were burned away.
-This is why, when his mask is lowered onto his face in Episode III, the lenses have a red-tinted HUD.
+This is why, when his mask is lowered onto his face in Revenge of the Sith, the lenses have a red-tinted HUD.

 - Literally true in Superman Returns where after failing to kill him with hundreds of rounds to the chest, a thug shoots the title character in his eye.
 The bullet is crushed on impact.

-- The Sherlock Holmes story which provides the page quote, "The Adventure of the Veiled Lodger", involves a woman whose face was swiped away by an African lion.
-It's lampshaded that her "living and beautiful brown eyes" merely throw the effect of the ruined face into horrible relief.
+- The Sherlock Holmes story "The Adventure of the Veiled Lodger" provides the page quote.
+It involves a woman whose face was swiped away by an African lion.

 - In House, patients come in with all sorts of horrible conditions, and treatment has ranged from amputations, removal of one hemisphere of the brain, to death.
 However, not one single patient has yet lost an eye.
 The most severe damage eyes take is eyes turning red or yellow, or temporary blindness.
 Interestingly, when blindness has occurred, never has it been because of eye damage, but because of pressure to the optic nerve, a brain parasite, or brain damage.
 Blood may pour from every single orifice in the body, except eyes.